Accelerated Master’s Pathway

 Many of our programs offer Flex Choice.
 From credit for prior learning to self-directed assessments and competency-based education (CBE), Flex Choice adds flexibility to your schedule and is a more affordable way to receive credit by demonstrating what you know and can do.

 Support with Every Step

 From award-winning library and learning services to experienced faculty, career support and student advisors, we provide a variety of resources to help you reach your goals and pursue your career.

 Sorry, there are no results.
 Please adjust the filters and try your search again.

 - Number of eligible courses varies by program, and ranges from 1 to 4 courses.
-Time and cost savings are dependent on the eligible student enrolling in and completing both the Bachelor’s and Master’s degree at Rasmussen College through the accelerated Master’s pathway.
-Completion time is dependent on the number of transfer credits accepted and the number of courses completed each term.
+Time and cost savings depend on the eligible student enrolling and completing both the Bachelor’s and Master’s degree at Rasmussen University through the accelerated Master’s pathway program.
 The Master of Public Health degree program is not available to residents of CA, CT, IL, NY, and RI.
 Please speak to an admissions advisor for details.